abhijit-c/LatinTranslations/Pliny/letters/emperortrajan.md

 - *peractis* from *perago, peragere* is the perfect passive participle, meaning to disturb.
+- *fuisse* is the perfect infinitive.
+This is the historical infinitive.
+Or there is some hijinks going on, and I don't like it.
-- *discendi* from *dico, discere, didici, discitus* is the future passive participle, meaning to depart.
+- *discendi* from *discedo, discere, didici, discitus* is the genitive gerund, meaning to depart.
-- *coeundi* from *coeo, coire* is the future passive participle, meaning to come together.
+- *coeundi* from *coeo, coire* is the genitive gerund, meaning to come together.
-- *capiendum* from *capio, capere, cepi, captus* is the future passive participle, meaning to seize.
+- *capiendum* from *capio, capere, cepi, captus* is the gerundive modifying *cibum*, meaning to seize.
+- *facere* from *facio, facere, feci, factus* si the present active infinitive.
+- *desisse* from *desino, desinere, desivi, desitus* (it's syncopated) is the perfect active infinitive.
+This is a historical infinitive.
+- not sure what kind of ablative is *quo*.
+- *uetueram* from *veto, vetare* is 1st singular pluperfect active indicative, meaning to forbit.

-    With those things having been done it had been custom to them to depart and to come together again to seize food, nevertheless common and harmless;
-    which itself they had stopped to do after my decree which according to your mandate I had forbidden that there be fraternities
+    With those things having been done it had been the custom of departing and returning again for the sake of seizing food, nevertheless common and harmless; which they themselves had desisted to do after my proclaimation, by which, according to your orders, I had forbidden to be a brotherhood.

 19. *Quo magis necessarium credidi ex duabus ancillis, quae ministrae dicebantur, quid esset ueri, et per tormenta quaerere.*